 O.C.
 Water Hero program

 The O.C.
 Water Hero program encourages children to curtail water usage by pledging to conserve 20 gallons of water per day.
-Through the soon to be released O.C.
-Water Hero smart phone application, children learn about conservation by playing games, watching videos and answering questions.
-As an added incentive, children have the opportunity to win prizes based on their scores.
-The O.C.
-Water Hero program is presented in partnership with the Municipal Water District of Orange County.
+Through the O.C.
+Water Hero smart phone application, children learn about conservation by playing a fun game.

 District board and committee meetings are open to the public.
 Visit the Board Agenda page to view a calendar of upcoming meetings.

 The District regularly posts to Facebook, Twitter and YouTube.
 Following the District’s social media channels is the easiest way to stay informed about District news and events.
 Signing up for the District’s monthly newsletter, Hydrospectives, is another way to stay informed about the District.
 OCWD does not share your information and you can opt out at any time.